Analysing international events through the lens of statistical physics: the case of Ukraine: Results: spatial relationships

 The bottom part of Fig. \ref{fig:Network} reports the degree (both out-, blue lines, and in-, brown lines) of the three most connected nodes, and the corresponding distribution obtained with randomly shuffled time series.
 While degrees are generally small, also due to the reduced size of the network, they are statistically significant ($p$-value always smaller than $10^{-3}$).
 Most notably, the two most connected regions are Chernivtsi and Vinnytsia, located on the western part of the country - once again, not geographically connected with the contested regions of Donetsk and Luhansk.

 We have finally analysed how the connectivity has evolved through time.
 For that, once again a rolling window of $150$ days has been considered, and a functional network has been reconstructed for each time interval.
 The top panel of Fig. \ref{fig:DegreesEvol} reports the evolution of the number of links (blue line); for reference, the $1$-$99$ percentiles obtained in networks of randomly shuffled data are also reported - see the grey band.
+Additionally, as in Fig. \ref{fig:HC}, the same results are reported for rolling windows of $75$ (green lines) and $300$ (brown lines) days.
 It can be appreciated that the number of links is seldom statistically significant, most probably due to the reduced time series length, which makes the estimation of the Granger causality unreliable.
 The middle and bottom panels of the same figure further report the evolution of the out- and in-degrees of the four regions that have reached the largest connectivity; once again, they seldom are statistically significant (see the grey dashed lines, representing the maximum degree obtained in networks of randomly shuffled data).